vrautgit/RNBoilerplate/README.md

 ```
 react-native run-android
 ```
-4. Run packager (Only if packager didn't load automatickaly with command in step 3)
+4. Run package (Only if package didn't load automatickaly with command in step 3)
 ```
 react-native start
 ```